ireaneus/LivingWaters/src/data/blog-posts/RuthStudy.md

 ---

-## 🕊️ Verse 2
+## 🕊️ Verse 1:2

 > **Ruth 1:2**
 > *"The name of the man was Elimelech, and the name of his wife, Naomi; and the names of his two sons were Mahlon and Chilion, Ephrathites of Bethlehem in Judah.
 Now they entered the land of Moab and remained there."*
 > — *Ruth 1:2 NASB2020*

-### 📖 Cross References
+### 📖 Cross References for verse 1:2

 #### 📜 Deuteronomy 23:3–6
 >
-> *“No Ammonite or Moabite may enter the assembly of the Lord; none of their descendants, even to the tenth generation, may ever enter the assembly of the Lord,
+> *“No Ammonite or Moabite may enter the assembly of the Lord; none of their descendants, even to the tenth generation, may ever enter the assembly of the Lord, because they did not meet you with food and water on the way when you came out of Egypt, and because they hired against you Balaam the son of Beor from Pethor of Mesopotamia, to curse you.
-> because they did not meet you with food and water on the way when you came out of Egypt, and because they hired against you Balaam the son of Beor from Pethor of Mesopotamia, to curse you.
+>
 > Nevertheless, the Lord your God was unwilling to listen to Balaam, but the Lord your God turned the curse into a blessing for you because the Lord your God loves you.
 > You shall never seek their peace or their prosperity all your days.*